 Labour market and wages

-A steady performance was witnessed from Infrastructure, with megaprojects such as HS2 and Hinckley Point stimulating growth.
+The Infrastructure sector witnessed asteady performance, with megaprojects such as HS2 and Hinckley Point stimulating growth.
 The sector is forecast to remain constant through 2019, with increased Government spending making the industry more ‘Brexit-proof’ than others.

-With future trade agreements at large, there are reports of stockpiling imported materials to try and mitigate the risk associated with both delay and cost.
-Likewise, contractors may look to shift their supply chain to UK-based suppliers where possible, to limit exposure to potential trade tariffs.
+With the uncertainty surrounding future trade agreements, there are reports of stockpiling of imported materials to try and mitigate the risk associated with both delay and cost.
+Similarly, contractors may look to shift their supply chain to UK-based suppliers where possible, to limit exposure to potential trade tariffs.

 The North East, East Anglia and Scotland all saw a decline in outputs in 2018, with the Southwest remaining flat.
 The West Midlands and North West have recorded a notable increase in output, which is underpinned by two key cities that have excelled in recent years; Birmingham and Manchester.